decred/tinydecred/CONTRIBUTING.md

 [file](./.github/workflows/python.yml) is a useful summary of the commands you'll run while developing.

-New tests should be written in the [pytest](https://docs.pytest.org/) format.
-Existing tests in the stdlib `unittest` format may be rewritten to use pytest as needed.

-Tests may be debugged more conveniently using the [PuDB](https://documen.tician.de/pudb/) console-based visual debugger, invoked via the `./decred/debugger.sh` script.
+Tests are written in the [pytest](https://docs.pytest.org/) format, and may be debugged more conveniently using the [PuDB](https://documen.tician.de/pudb/) console-based visual debugger, invoked via the `./decred/debugger.sh` script.